PAC2

 Course Description

-Teacher in Charge: Mr T. Petersen-Banuve.
+Teacher in Charge: Tevita Petersen-Banuve.

 This course has a focus around Pacific island society and everything that encompasses it.
 There are vast opportunities to look at topics such as business development, traditional practices, current issues facing the Pacific and many more.
 Throughout the course students will be challenged to research online for answers but to also have conversations with leaders in their community.
 This is good practice in terms of acquiring primary information and sourcing information that is current and true.
 This in turn should give students greater knowledge towards their subject and allow for will greater weighting in their assessments.